-Good afternoon, dear scientists!
+Good afternoon, distinguished scientists!
 This is Vasily Malets, Director of the Academy of Articles.

-Today I present to you the final part of this year's favorite column "Contenders for Exclusion from Scopus".
-We launched this column in April 2024, and I am very pleased that it quickly became popular among Kazakhstani scientists.
-I am sincerely grateful to you for regularly writing to us with requests to check certain publications that, in your opinion, may be excluded from Scopus.
+Today, I present to you the final installment of this year's beloved column, "Scopus Delisting Contenders."
+We launched this column in April 2024, and I'm delighted that it has quickly become popular among Kazakhstani scholars.
+I sincerely thank you for regularly writing to us with requests to review publications you believe are at risk of being excluded from Scopus.

-If you want to learn how to analyze journals in Scopus on your own the way we do, then tomorrow our online webinar on the topic of "webinar topic" will take place at 19:00 Kazakhstan time.
-I will be glad to see you at the webinar!
+If you'd like to learn how to analyze journals in Scopus the way we do, our online webinar on "Webinar Topic" will be held tomorrow at 7:00 PM Kazakhstan time.
+I look forward to seeing you there!

 Register using the link!